Social media is ubiquitous. There are very few Americans who don’t have a social media account on Facebook, Instagram, Twitter or Snap Chat.

 - Is it helpful to post about my accident?

 If you have already posted something relating to an accident or litigation, it is not recommended that you immediately delete or remove the post.
-You need to consult with a lawyer before you do this.
+You need to consult with a personal injury lawyer before you do this.
 It could be seen as destruction of evidence and could damage your case.

 If you were injured due to someone else’s negligence, call Whitener Law Firm to find out what we can do to get you the money you deserve.
 For a free consultation regarding a personal injury claim, contact us at 505-883-7877.